-To launch the Cloudera Machine Learning service, the OpenShift Container Platform (OCP) host must meet several requirements.
-Review the following CML-specific software, NFS server, and storage requirements.
+To launch the Cloudera AI service, the OpenShift Container Platform (OCP) host must meet several requirements.
+Review the following Cloudera AI-specific software, NFS server, and storage requirements.

-Only the usage of SSD disks is supported with Private Cloud Data Services on OCP.
+Only the usage of SSD disks is supported with Cloudera on premises on OpenShift Container Platform.

-If necessary, contact your Administrator to make sure the following requirements are satisfied:
+If needed, reach out to your Administrator to ensure the following requirements are met.

-- 1. If you are using OpenShift, the installed OpenShift Container Platform must be version 4.10 or 4.8 (when upgrading from 1.4.x to 1.5.x, not performing a fresh installation).
-For ECS, refer to the Hardware and Software Requirements section in CDP Private Cloud Experiences Installation Hardware Requirements and Managing a Private Cloud Experience Cluster 1.5.x. - 2.
-CML assumes it has cluster-admin privileges on the cluster. - 3.
-Storage: - a.
-Persistent volume block storage per ML Workspace: 600 GB minimum, 4.5 TB recommended. - b.
-1 TB of external NFS space recommended per Workspace (depending on user files).
-If using embedded NFS, 1 TB per workspace in addition to the 600 GB minimum, or 4.5 TB recommended block storage space. - c.
-Access to NFS storage is routable from all pods running in the cluster. - d.
-For monitoring, recommended volume size is 60 GB.
+Compatibility requirements

+• If you use OpenShift, check that the version of the installed OpenShift Container Platform is exactly as listed in Software Support Matrix for OpenShift.

+Required accesses

+- If Cloudera AI needs access to a database on the Cloudera Base on premises cluster, then the user must be authenticated using Kerberos and must have Ranger policies set up to allow read/write operations to the default (or other specified) database. - Ensure that Kerberos is enabled for all services in the cluster.
+Custom Kerberos principals are not supported currently.
+For more information, see Authenticating Hue users with Kerberos. - Cloudera AI assumes it has cluster-admin privileges on the cluster. - If external NFS is used, the NFS directory and assumed permissions must be those of the cdsw user.
+For details see Using an External NFS Server. - If you intend to access a workbench over https, see Deploying a Cloudera AI Workbench with support for TLS.

+Requirements for functioning

-- 4. On OCP, CephFS is used as the underlying storage provisioner for any new internal workspace on PVC 1.5.x.
-A storage class named ocs-storagecluster-cephfs with csi driver set to "openshift-storage.cephfs.csi.ceph.com" must exist in the cluster for new internal workspaces to get provisioned. - 5.
-A block storage class must be marked as default in the cluster.
+- On OpenShift Container Platform, CephFS is used as the underlying storage provisioner for any new internal workbench on Cloudera on premises 1.5.x.
+A storage class named ocs-storagecluster-cephfs with csi driver set to openshift-storage.cephfs.csi.ceph.com must exist in the cluster for new internal workbenches to get provisioned. - A block storage class must be marked as default in the cluster.
 This may be rook-ceph-block, Portworx, or another storage system.
+Confirm the storage class by listing the storage classes (run oc get sc) in the cluster, and check that one of them is marked default.

+DNS-related requirements

-Confirm the storage class by listing the storage classes (run oc get sc) in the cluster, and check that one of them is marked default. - 6.
-If external NFS is used, the NFS directory and assumed permissions must be those of the cdsw user.
-For details see Using an External NFS Server in the Related information section at the bottom of this page. - 7.
-If CML needs access to a database on the CDP Private Cloud Base cluster, then the user must be authenticated using Kerberos and must have Ranger policies set up to allow read/write operations to the default (or other specified) database. - 8.
-Ensure that Kerberos is enabled for all services in the cluster.
-Custom Kerberos principals are not currently supported.
-For more information, see Enabling Kerberos for authentication. - 9.
-Forward and reverse DNS must be working. - 10.
-DNS lookups to sub-domains and the ML Workspace itself should work. - 11.
-In DNS, wildcard subdomains (such as \.cml.yourcompany.com) must be set to resolve to the master domain (such as cml.yourcompany.com).
+- Forward and reverse DNS must be working. - DNS lookups to sub-domains and the Cloudera AI Workbench itself shall work properly. - In DNS, wildcard subdomains (such as .cml.yourcompany.com) must be set to resolve to the master domain (such as cml.yourcompany.com).
 The TLS certificate (if TLS is used) must also include the wildcard subdomains.
+When a session or job is started, an engine is created for it, and the engine is assigned to a random, unique subdomain.

+Configuration requirements

-When a session or job is started, an engine is created for it, and the engine is assigned to a random, unique subdomain. - 12.
-The external load balancer server timeout needs to be set to 5 min.
-Without this, creating a project in an ML workspace with git clone or with the API may result in API timeout errors.
-For workarounds, see Known Issue DSE-11837. - 13.
-If you intend to access a workspace over https, see Deploy an ML Workspace with Support for TLS. - 14.
-For non-TLS ML workspaces, websockets need to be allowed for port 80 on the external load balancer. - 15.
-Only a TLS-enabled custom Docker Registry is supported.
+- The external load balancer server timeout needs to be set to 5 min.
+Without this, creating a project in a Cloudera AI Workbench with git clone or with the API may result in API timeout errors.
+For workarounds, see Known Issue DSE-11837. - For non-TLS Cloudera AI Workbench, websockets need to be allowed for port 80 on the external load balancer. - Only a TLS-enabled custom Docker Registry is supported.
 Ensure that you use a TLS certificate to secure the custom Docker Registry.
-The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA). - 16.
-On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - 17.
-Check if storage is set up in the cluster image registry operator.
+The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA). - On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - Check if storage is set up in the cluster image registry operator.
 See Known Issues DSE-12778 for further information.

-For more information on requirements, see CDP Private Cloud Base Installation Guide.
+For more information on requirements, see Cloudera Base on premises Installation Guide.